Native AOT

 Project configuration

-Add the following to your csproj file:
+Add the following to your .csproj file(s).

 <PropertyGroup>